therealgabryx/CS-GO-Observer-Custom-HUD/README.md

  - Start RUN file (.bat for Windows, .sh for Linux)
  - Run Overlay Exe from here: [OVERLAY DOWNLOAD](https://drive.google.com/file/d/12pAp3BdzFdb-wcW3DqcYJ6P-VMDzLBHu/view?usp=sharing)

-There are propably milions of bugs and different things, so be prepared.
+There are probably milions of bugs and different things, so be prepared.

 ## Admin Panel
 After starting the code go to address showing up in terminal/command prompt.
 You should see Admin Panel divided in three parts - Teams, Players, Create Match and HUDs.
 In here you can manage data used in HUDs during match ups.